 In the 1890s and early 1900s, the population in those areas rose dramatically.
 The provinces of Alberta and Saskatchewan were carved out of the Northwest Territories, and Manitoba’s border was expanded somewhat.

 In 1905, the government decided to do a special Canadian census of these growing areas, which occurred in 1906.
-A separate “agricultural census” was taken for these provinces every 10 years from 1906 through to 1956, at which time the government began doing both national censuses and agricultural censuses every five years.
+A separate “agricultural census” was taken for these provinces every 10 years from 1906 through to 1956, at which time the government began doing a national census every ten years, starting in 1961.

-In summary, Canadian censuses have been taken every 10 years from 1871 to 1951; agricultural censuses were taken every 10 years from 1906 through 1956; and both national and agricultural censuses have been taken every five years since 1956.
+In summary, Canadian censuses have been taken every 10 years from 1871 to 1951; agricultural censuses were taken every 10 years from 1906 through 1956; and national censuses have been taken every ten years since 1961.

 Given the above, it is not unusual to see immigration to the US from, or via, Canada.
 The reverse is also true.
 One example occurred after the US War of Independence.
 The US, having thereby gained its independence from Britain, was no longer a British colony.
 Canada still was.

-In looking at my own family tree, I see that a number of United Empire Loyalists moved into the area, and some married into my family.
-It seems that, after one or two generations, many of the descendants began drifting back to the US, although there were a good number who remained in Canada.
+In looking at my own family tree, I see that a number of United Empire Loyalists moved into the area in Ontario where my forebears lived, and some married into my family.

 Considering the amount of movement in both directions across the border between Canada and the US, American genealogists may need to become familiar with Canadian census documents and other sources of records, just as Canadians may well need to learn to use American census documents and other resources for their research.

 There is a “goldmine” of information in the Canadian census documents.
 The following video outlines some of the things you can learn from a census.
 While it is based in the US, and thus focuses on US census data, the general comments and principles are applicable to censuses anywhere, including Canada.>